South Bristol Crematorium

 Is a cremation right for my loved one?

 You know your loved one best, so only you know the exact answer to this question.
+However, we’re able to provide some advice.

 Many express their wishes before they pass.
-However, if your loved one hasn’t, there are a few factors that might help you make this decision.
+However, if your loved one hasn’t, there are a few factors that might help you make this decision:

 Choosing what to do with the ashes is a personal decision.
 So, if your family members each have different ideas, ashes can also be separated out.
 This enables each family member to do what feels right for them.